 - You’ll have a 24/7 showcase for your work

-- New prospects will visit your site every day (especially if you put a bit of time into search engine optimisation, or write a blog)
+- New prospects will visit your site every day (especially if you have useful content there, perhaps in the form of a blog)

 Of course, you could spend thousands on getting a website designed and created.
 But for most freelance writers, that’s not a realistic start-up expense.
 You’ll want a route which lets you do most of the work yourself – but with a clean, professional-looking result.